 1 Comment

-1. futuristic yacht "Archimedia": 1) trimaran with the middle hull stretched forward.
-On the First and Third Corps there are Archimedean spiral sails that transmit momentum to the turbopump propellers (the same Archimedean spiral sucks water in from the front, pushes it out from behind). fly over it!
-In case of calm, install a galley of the “water bike” type for 4 pairs of torque.
-Install hydrofoils on the First and Third buildings.
+1. futuristic yacht "Archimedia": 1) trimaran with an extended middle hull.
+On the First and Third hulls there are Archimedean spiral sails that transmit torque to turbopump propellers (the same Archimedes spiral - sucks in water in front, pushes it out from behind) On the middle hull there is an “Eternity screw” (like an autogyro) in the shape of a figure eight, which allows you to do the opposite when falling from a high wave fly over it!
+In case of no wind, install a “pedalo” type galley with 4 pairs of torque.
+Install hydrofoils on the First and Third Hulls.

 Leave a Reply